mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 These are very common options, and chances are, you'll see at least one of these in any *MongoDB* deployment.
 The *SSL options* are related to *tls ssl transport encryption*.
 You don't need to know much about these options in detail for this course.
 Take a look at *M310* here on *MongoDB University* for an in-depth course on *cluster security*, including *tsl ssl*.

 Alternatively, take a look at our documentation.

-Finally, we have fork, which just tells the MongoD run as a daemon instead of being tied to a terminal window.

-So what are the configuration file counterparts to these command line options?
+Finally, we have *fork*, which just tells the *MongoD run as a daemon* instead of being tied to a terminal window.
+So what are the *configuration file* counterparts to these command line options?
 On the right, I have the full path to the configuration option.

 That means each key in the path to the final value is the parent of the YAML file.